noxthot/ss22_julia_workshop/pages/introduction/functions.md

  0.514395  0.514395  0.514395
 ```

-Moreover, you can assign values to inputs in the function definition.
+Moreover, we can assign values to inputs in the function definition.
 If the caller does not specify the input, these values will be used instead.
 ```julia
 function sincos(x::Float64 = 0.5 * pi)
     return sin.(cos.(x))
 end
 ```
-You can now call this function via
+We can now call this function via
 ```julia-repl
 julia> sincos()
 6.123233995736766e-17